MComp (General Track): Frequently Asked Questions

 In general, all applicants are required to submit GRE/GMAT scores.
 However, submitted applications without these test scores may be considered, subject to the admission committee’s decision.
 Please note that admission to the programme is on a competitive basis.

-I have submitted my MComp online application.
-Do I need to send my application package by post or submit it in person to NUS School of Computing?
+I have submitted my MComp (General Track) online application.
+Do I need to send my application documents by post or submit them in person to the School of Computing?

-All supporting documents are to be uploaded in the Graduate Admission System (GDA) before submitting your online appliation.
-It is not necessary to submit hardcopies of your documents at the application stage.
+All mandatory and supporting documents are to be uploaded in the online Graduate Admission System before submitting your application.
+Submission of hardcopy documents is not required at the application stage.

 3. Admission

-Where can I find information on SoC's Undergraduate Programmes?
+Where can I find information on the Undergraduate programmes in the School of Computing?

-What is the difference between MComp part-time and full-time programme?
+What is the difference between the part-time and full-time programme?

-Does the NUS School of Computing provide postgraduate diploma or short courses?
+Does the School of Computing offer any postgraduate diploma or short courses?

-No. However, you may refer to NUS website for other postgraduate programmes or the SoC Executive Programmes.
+No. However, you may refer to NUS website for more information on other NUS postgraduate programmes or the School of Computing Executive Programmes.

 4. Others

-We will assist full-time international students with their Student’s Pass application.
+We will assist full-time international students with their Student’s Pass applications.
 Successful applicants who have accepted our offer will be provided with more information.

-Is it possible for MComp students to have part-time work arrangements so that they can support themselves?
+Is it possible for students to take up work arrangements so that they can support themselves?

 Students should take into consideration that a high level of commitment is expected of all graduate students enrolled in full-time programmes.
 Taking on part-time work arrangements to supplement your personal income is generally not encouraged.

-I am a foreigner.
+I am an international student.
 Where can I find more information on accommodation matters?

 Please refer to http://nus.edu.sg/osa/.

-You can apply for NUS accommodation when the application is open.
-Please ensure that your admission status has been updated to “Offer Accepted” in GDA you proceed to submit your accommodation application.
+You may apply for NUS accommodation when the application is open.
+Please ensure that your admission status is reflected as “Offer Accepted” in the Graduate Admission System otherwise you would not be able to access the online hostel application portal.

 What is the estimated cost of living in Singapore?